rive-app/rive-ios/CONTRIBUTING.md

 ### Linting and tests

 - We currently do not have any automatic linting set up.
-- Tests are run on pull request, and you should be able to run tests via xcode in the `RiveRuntime` project
+- Tests are run on pull request, and you should be able to run tests via xcode in the `RiveRuntime` project.

 ## Scripts